UBW-Q/ubw-q.github.io/index.md

 In [3], we introduce the exchange graphs of (finite) hearts, which can be identified with exchange graphs of silting objets via simple-projective duality.
 They are skeleton of spaces of stability conditions.
 For applications, cf. [4,6,10].
 * Decorated Marked Surfaces (DMS) <br>
 In DMS series [7,9,11,16,14,15], we introduce DMS as a topological/geometric model for 3-Calabi-Yau categories associated to quivers with potential from triangulated marked surfaces (without punctures).
-* Geometric model for cluster categories and derived categories of skew-gentle type <br>
+* Geometric model for skew-gentle type categories <br>
 Similar to DMS series, we introduce geometric models for various categories, cf. [8,5,29,36], with various realization of Z_2-symmetry.
 * q-Deformation of stability conditions <br>
 In [18,21], we introduce a q-deformation of triangulated categories and the stability conditions on which.
 Motivation comes from the study of (almost) Frobenius structure on the spaces Stab of stability conditions, cf. [13]. <br>